Documentation

 1. Open any chat and click the πŸ” Recon Agent button in the top-right toolbar.

-3. Choose your scope if entering a subdomain.
+3. Choose your scope if you entered a subdomain.
 Select either "this host only" or "all of the parent domain" based on your authorisation.
+Personal subjects like an email or username have no scope to choose.

 5. Confirm legal authorisation by ticking the required checkbox.